dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-administrators/getting-started.rst

   noncsw                  false (default: false)
   ...

-On the next catalog update with ``pkgutil -U`` the catalogs are pulled from the new mirror.
+On the next catalog update with ``pkgutil -U`` the catalogs indexes are downloaded from the new mirror.

 Skip to :ref:`Step 2: installing packages <getting-started-installing-packages>`.